ericonr/dotfiles/README.md

 	* `starship`: the prompt for fish.
   * `alacritty`: the default terminal emulator (and it has the `dimensions` option).
     * `tmux`: the main terminal shortcut launches `tmux` for multiple terminals in the same screen.
-  * `emacs`: the default text editor (unfortunately, has to run through Xwayland).
+  * `emacs`: the default text editor (unfortunately, it has to run through Xwayland).
   * `nvim`: the default CLI text editor.
-  * `launcher`: used as a standalone launcher, it requires a few details dependencies:
-    * `fzf`: a wonderful fuzzy searcher.
+  * `fzf`: a wonderful fuzzy searcher, required by the self-built launcher.
-	* `lnch`: a really simple Go program for launching an application.
-Can be obtained by running the makefile inside `sourcecode`.
   * `spotify-tui`: TUI for Spotify.
     * `spotifyd`: daemon for streaming Spotify stuff.
 * Applications needed for media keys: